projectweekend/Pi-Flashing-LED/README.md

 Pi-Flashing-LED
 ===============

-Make red and greed LEDs flash using GPIO
+Make red and green LEDs flash using GPIO